 Van der Garde could lose his Caterham seat to Kovalainen 27 July, 2013 Giedo van der Garde Caterham’s team boss Cyril Abiteboul has refused to deny speculation that Giedo van der Garde could lose his race seat soon.
 Reports in the past days and weeks have suggested the underperforming Dutch rookie could be replaced in the near future by former team driver Heikki Kovalainen.
 When asked about the ongoing van der Garde / Kovalainen rumours in Hungary, team boss Abiteboul admitted that the sponsored Dutchman “has some challenges” in using this year’s Pirelli tyres.
 “We have to see how the changes to the tyres this weekend are affecting him, but also how the upgrades to the car are affecting his challenge,” he said.
 “But just like everyone, he’s being challenged, just like I am challenged on a daily basis by our shareholders.
 So like everyone, he has to deliver but he has no particular pressure, no more pressure than any other driver on the grid,” Abiteboul added.
 Meanwhile, van der Garde’s teammate in 2013 is Charles Pic, who told RMC Sport that his future beyond this season is currently open.
 “The key for me is to continue my development this year,” he said.
 “It’s still too early in the season to talk about my future.
 I feel very good at Caterham, but if opportunities arise, we will look at them,” added Pic.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.